Oberhauser-Dev/gb-fullcalendar/README.md

 style.css
 ```

-**The plugin is freely to use.
+**The plugin is free to use.
 We are not liable for any damage caused by using the plugin!**